Referral to emergency

 • complete blood examination (CBE)

-• urea, electrolytes, and creatinine (UEC)
+• urea, electrolytes, creatinine (UEC)

 • previous endoscopic findings with histology, if performed